deeone108/My_calculator/README.md

     sqrt(9500/4) = 48.7339...
     sqrt(9500/4) ≈ 50

 So to be true to the "real" story I have only gone from 0-50 however higher numbers can easily be generated too however my Python crashes with larger numbers.
-I generated one that was 0-1000 and it took up 317 MB of space on my hard drive but was only 20MB after I compressed it to a .rar so I have also attached it.
+I generated one that was 0-1000 and it took up 317 MB of space on my hard drive but was only 20MB after I compressed it to a .rar so I have also attached it, hope you find it useful.

 The generator will not work in Python 2 however it can probably be patched to work by doing `from __future__ import division`